aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapiparsepost"></a>
 # **PdfWebapiParsePost**
-> FileResponse PdfWebapiParsePost (List<FileParameter> files)
+> FileResponse PdfWebapiParsePost (List<byte[]> files, string documentPassword)

-Parse document.
+Parse Document.

-Parses the provided files using a parser service.
+Analyses and extracts relevant content from the provided document files.
+The parsing service organizes the data within your documents to make it accessible and tailored to your specific requirements.

 ### Example
 ```csharp